Does Your Website Run On WordPress? How To Tell

 Does your website run on WordPress?
 Here are some tell-tale signs that a website was built with WordPress …

-WordPress TutorialWhen the “blogging revolution” first began, blogs looked like blogs and websites looked like websites.
-One could easily tell the two apart.
+WordPress TutorialOnce upon a time and not so long ago, blogs looked like blogs and websites looked like websites.
+One could easily tell the difference.

-Then WordPress came along and revolutionized web publishing.
-Now, it’s getting harder to tell if a site is being powered by a “blogging” CMS tool like the WP CMS, or if it’s been developed using a web building software tooltool.
-Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what type of web application is actually powering the site.
+Then WordPress came along and changed everything.
+Now, it’s getting increasingly more difficult to tell if a site is running on “blogging” applications like the WP CMS, or if it’s been created using web-building software.
+Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what kind of web application is actually powering the site.

 (It’s Getting Harder To Tell Websites Built With Web Development Tools Vs ‘Blogging’ Software!)

-For many website owners, understanding the difference between a CMS tool like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, in terms of the things that matter to most website owners, such as web development costs, ease of use, ability to maintain the website up-to-date, managing web content, etc.
+For many website owners, understanding the difference between a CMS tool like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, in terms of the areas that matter to most website owners, like web development costs, ease of use, ability to maintain the site up-to-date, managing web content, etc.

 Think about this …

-B) The same eye-catching, professional-looking site, but at a cost that turns out to be significantly less than the cost of getting site ”A”.
+B) The same eye-catching, professional-looking website, but at a cost that turns out to be significantly less than the cost of getting site ”A” above built.

-If you selected website “B”, then you need to learn more about the benefits of using WordPress, why WordPress can provide you with a beautiful website that could cost far less to build than websites built using traditional website development tools … and how to tell these two types apart!
+If you picked website “B”, then you need to learn more about the benefits of using WordPress, why WordPress can provide you with a beautiful website that could turn out to be much less expensive to build than websites built using traditional website editor tools … and how to tell these apart!

-WordPress is the world’s most used online publishing platform and content management system (CMS).
-It is a powerful and easy-to-use content management application suitable for small, medium and even large businesses.
+WordPress is the world’s most popular online publishing platform and content management system (CMS).
+It is a powerful and easy-to-use CMS application suitable for most business needs.

-Whether your reason for having a website is for personal blogging or business use, WordPress is easy enough for a newbie with no technical knowledge to use, yet it offers a range of helpful features that make your website extremely effective when it comes to getting your content published, promoting visitor interaction, generating business leads and sales, enhancing your site’s capabilities, scalability, etc.
+Whether your reason for having a web site is for personal blogging or business use, WordPress is easy enough for a newbie with no technical knowledge to use and manage, yet it offers an array of helpful functions that make your web presence highly effective in terms of getting your content published and indexed by search engines, promoting visitor interaction, generating business leads and sales, enhancing your site’s functionality, etc.

-With almost one in every five websites around the world currently being powered by WordPress, chances are that if you already own a website, your website is also powered by WordPress.
+With almost one in every five websites around the world being powered by WordPress, chances are that if you already own a website, your site is also powered by WordPress.

-And if you don’t have a website yet, or are thinking of getting a website built, then wouldn’t it be great to be able to show your web developer an existing website with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built for a much smaller cost?
+And if you don’t have a website yet, or are thinking of getting one built, then wouldn’t it be great to be able to show your web developer an existing site with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get something similarly built for your business for a much smaller cost?

-Do you need to know if a website was built using WordPress?
-Maybe you’ve come to this page because you’ve heard about WordPress, and you’re now wondering if your site was built using the WordPress software, or some other CMS application.
+Do you need to know if a website uses WordPress?
+Maybe you’ve come to this page because you’ve heard or read about all of the great advantages of using WordPress, and you’re now wondering if your site was built using WordPress, or some other CMS.

 Also, have you ever looked at a competitor’s website and wondered what they’re doing to try and get better results online?